ChicagoHAI/HypoBench/_pages/evaluations.md

 2. **Abstraction and communication**: Expressing hypotheses in clear, understandable language
 3. **Synthesis**: Integrating new observations with existing knowledge

-For more details on our evaluation methodology, please refer to our [paper](https://arxiv.org/abs/2504.11524).
+For more details on our evaluation methodology, please refer to our <a href="https://arxiv.org/abs/2504.11524" target="_blank">paper</a>.